hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

 ## Theories on the origins of CP437's house

 But what about IBM?
 Why did IBM decide to include a symbol representing a house in their character set?
-It's a strange glyph; smileys and playing card suits have existed in prior character sets, but a house—as far as I can tell—it didn't exist as a glyph before IBM's Code Page 437.
-It seems to come from nowhere.
+It's a strange glyph; adding a smiley is readily arguable, and playing card suits have existed in prior character sets, but a house—as far as I can tell—it didn't exist as a glyph anywhere before IBM's Code Page 437.
+It seems to come out of thin air.
 To my knowledge, there are no (surviving) documents on the design process of Code Page 437.
 The little bit we know comes from a few interviews, like the one with David J. Bradley, and from meticulous research done by people like [VileR](https://int10h.org/blog/2024/10/missing-ibm-pc-localization-disks-roms/).
 So, the only thing I can do is speculate.
 Here are my thoughts:

 ::: wrap note
 #### Acknowledgements